SteveJustin1963/Fluid-Hypothesis-of-Electromagnetism/README.md

 #### 6. Why the ∫A dV trick gave a big number

 Because A was computed only from the helix segments, in Coulomb gauge, over a finite box that excluded the return wire.
-In that gauge and that truncated volume, ∫A dV is huge and looks like momentum.
+In that gauge and that truncated volume, $∫A dV$ is huge and looks like momentum.
 But when you (i) include the return wire **or** (ii) extend the volume to infinity **or** (iii) switch to a different gauge, the extra terms exactly cancel the apparent momentum.
 A is not a physical observable; only E and B are.